circuits/circuits/docs/source/tutorial/index.rst

 If you run this, you'll get:

 That's right!
 You get nothing!
-Why ?
+Why?
 Well in circuits any error or exception that occurs in a running application is automatically caught and dealt with in a way that lets your application "keep on going".
 Crashing is unwanted behavior in a system so we expect to be able to recover from horrible situations.

-SO what do we do ?
+SO what do we do?
 Well that's easy. circuits come with a ``Debugger`` that lets you log all events as well as all errors so you can quickly and easily discover which Event is causing a problem and which Event Handler to look at.